-We are part of the DCC Group.
-DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
+We are the Patient Health business of DCC Healthcare during the reported period; part of DCC Group.
+DCC is a leading international sales, marketing, and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.